Volunteers of America Utah Youth Resource Center: A Safe Haven for At-Risk Youth

-Volunteers of America, Utah - Youth Resource Center
+TL;DR: Volunteers of America, Utah - Youth Resource Center Volunteering is One of the Best Group Outing Venues near Salt Lake City

 Volunteers of America, Utah's Youth Resource Center (YRC) serves as a vital refuge and support system for youth aged 15 to 22 who are imminently at-risk of or experiencing homelessness.
 Open 24 hours a day, 365 days a year, the center offers a warm, welcoming environment where young people can access essential resources that address their immediate needs and long-term stability.
 By providing three hot meals daily, pantry food, showers, laundry, and a supportive shelter environment with 50 emergency beds each night, the YRC creates a safe space for youth to find care and support.
 Beyond these basic services, the center emphasizes holistic well-being by offering life-skills groups — including activities such as crafts, music, cooking, and therapeutic sessions — which empower youth to build confidence and resilience.
 Specialized housing and employment case management helps young people navigate pathways to independence, while on-site assistance with dental, medical, and mental health care ensures comprehensive support.
 The Youth Resource Center also fosters community involvement and engagement led by youth advocates, promoting peer connection and leadership.
 Overall, Volunteers of America Utah's Youth Resource Center stands out as a dedicated place where at-risk youth can find safety, nourishment, and the services necessary to rebuild their lives with dignity and hope.

-Here's what people think of Volunteers of America, Utah - Youth Resource Center
+What people think of Volunteers of America, Utah - Youth Resource Center, based on reviews

 As of recent, Volunteers of America, Utah - Youth Resource Center holds a 4-star rating based on 134 reviews.